pbmelo/nemaktis-docker/README.md

 	./run.sh /path/to/programs/directory

-### Notes and Usage
+### Usage

-This particular image comes with xterm, tmux, and vi in case you want to edit your programs in the container itself instead of editing them from the host.
-If you think it is unnecessary bloat, feel free to edit the Dockerfile yourself and remove the lines where those programs are installed.

 After everything is up and running, simply run your programs from the container by executing

 	python /path/to/your/program

+### Notes

+I decided to use the base Ubuntu image for this project because it is easy to install the anaconda environment within it.
+I understand the standard is to employ the slimmer Alpine docker image, but it uses musl instead of glibc, which makes things difficult, so I have opted for simplicity here.

+Further, this particular image comes with xterm, tmux, and vi in case you want to edit your programs in the container itself instead of editing them from the host.
+If you think it is unnecessary bloat, feel free to edit the Dockerfile yourself and remove the lines where those programs are installed.

 ### License